 Parents may also want to pay attention to their children’s health after a vacation or extended time of celebration when children are eating a lot of sugar.
 Sugar feeds yeast, so if your child’s diet is filled with refined flours and sugar, be aware!

 Our guts are particularly sensitive when we are sick and while we are recovering from a virus or bacteria.
 When your child is feeling under the weather, watch his sugar intake to help prevent a yeast overgrowth from occurring.

-And finally, it is a good idea to check for food allergies and sensitivities and also do a stool screening for parasites.
-Both cause disruption to the digestive tract and an opportunity for candida to multiply.
-In our case, we recently moved to Argentina and Alex has had stomach issues since our move.
-Along with our anti-candida program, we are also testing him for parasites and bacteria.
+And finally, it is a good idea to check for underlying bacteria or viruses in the body.
+According to health expert, Anthony William, candida is often a sign that the body is fighting a virus or bacteria in the gut.
+Both cause disruption to the digestive tract and provide an opportunity for candida to multiply.
+In our case, we recently moved to Argentina and my son has had stomach issues since our move.
+Along with our anti-candida program, we are also testing him for parasites, viruses and bacteria.